 Some, if not most, employee management styles are predicated on the tenets of the human relations movement.
-All employee management styles require the use of human resources (HR), not to mention a department devoted to HR.
+All employee management styles require the use of human resources (HR), not to mention a full-time HR person or a department devoted to HR.
 This distinction raises the question: How do human relations and human resources differ?

 Human relations encompass all interactions between employees and your company.
-That means not just how your employees interact with you (the business owner), but your work environment, all your other employees, your clients and anyone else they come into contact with in the course of their work.
-Human relations aims to ensure that your employees are as happy and productive – not the latter at the expense of the former – as possible.
+That means how your employees interact with you, the work environment, other employees, clients and anyone they come into contact with in the course of their duties.
+Human relations aims to ensure your employees are as happy and productive – not the latter at the expense of the former – as possible.

 Human resources somewhat disregards interpersonal interactions and treats your employees primarily as resources.
-An HR manager or outsourced HR firm may view your team as largely another cog in your machine while occasionally thinking about their wants and needs.
-This distinction stems in part from the fact that your HR team may be responsible for minimizing your risk, a task sometimes at odds with employee happiness.
+An HR manager or outsourced HR firm may view your team as largely another cog in your machine while occasionally thinking about individual members’ wants and needs.
+This distinction stems partly from the fact that your HR team may be responsible for minimizing your risk, a task sometimes at odds with boosting employee morale.

-Theory Y shared similarities with the human relations movement, noting that workers can be trusted and are naturally motivated and efficient.
-However, American psychologist Abraham Maslow had developed a theory of hierarchical needs, which McGregor referred to in his book, to indicate employee incentives to perform well.
-From lowest to highest in the hierarchy, those are physiological needs, safety needs, social needs, ego needs and self-fulfillment needs.
+Additionally, American psychologist Abraham Maslow developed a theory of hierarchical needs, which McGregor referred to in his book, to indicate employee incentives to perform well.
+From lowest to highest in the hierarchy, those are:

 Some aspects of human relations management can be applied to the modern workplace.
 There are a few positive actions businesses can take to improve employee performance.